gianniqq/bufo/README.md

         └── pio.txt
 ```

-it takes two parameters, one is the "input" folder, the second one is the "output" folder, it actually copy everything,
+it takes two parameters, one is the "input" folder, the second one is the "output" folder, it actually copies everything,
-so you can compare that everything was processed and then delete the original structure, everytime the script find an
+so you can compare that everything was processed and then delete the original structure, everytime the script finds an
-underscore character in a folder name it create a folder with that name as subfolder
+underscore character in a folder name it will create a folder with that name as subfolder.